JermellB/restagraph/docs/Defining_a_schema.md

 # Defining a Restagraph subschema

-It'd be handy to know how to define subschemas of your own, since this thing's designed to enable you to do that.
+It'd be handy to know how to define subschemas of your own, that being the point of this thing.

 Why "subschema"?
 Because each of these documents is a subset of the final schema that's actually in effect after they've all been installed.
+You can upload/install any number of subschemas, each of which can build on any previously-defined resourcetypes, which are combined by the server to make up the composite schema that controls the behaviour of the API.

-# Summary of the format.
+# The format

-A subschema is a JSON document defining a single object, which has three fields:
+In summary, a subschema is a JSON document defining a single object with three fields:

 - `name`
-    - Entirely optional, but is a useful reminder.
+    - Identifies the subschema being managed.
-    - This was used for subschema management in the past, and may yet be used again in future, combined with version identifiers.
+    - This isn't currently reflected in the final schema, but this behaviour may be revived in the future.
 - `resourcetypes`
     - A list of objects, each of which describes a single resourcetype.
         - The list may be empty, if you only want to add relationships.